Feature God in your Family

 During the week, the kids learn from God’s word in a whole group setting.
 Click the button below to access the lesson, videos, slides, and other useful resources to amplify the truth and power of God’s word.

-What is the Holy Spirit doing in me?
+What has the Holy Spirit

 Connect With Us…